 In 1857, the AFCU asked Dr. Edwin Kirk, a Presbyterian minister, to go to Paris to help the congregation become officially organized and find a permanent home.
 That year, the congregation chartered the American Chapel in Paris and purchased a site for a church building to be built on rue de Berri.

 Since the end of World War II, the American community in Paris had become increasingly diverse, and the number of English-speaking people of other nationalities has significantly increased.
-Today, no more than half of the regular worshippers at the American Church are American, with the other half coming from some 40 different countries of origin.
+Today, fewer than half of the regular worshipers at the American Church are American, with the balance of the congregation coming from over 60 different countries of origin.
 The number of denominational backgrounds is equally diverse, so that now, more than ever before in its history, the American Church is an international and interdenominational community of faith.

 The American Church in Paris is deeply rooted in the history of this city.
 It has been a living community of faith through all the major events of the past two centuries.
 Many people have found a spiritual home here and have been deeply engaged with the larger community of Paris in a wide variety of ministries and services.